HamidByte/The-API-Project/README.md

 TheAPIProject is a versatile and affordable API platform designed to provide developers with easy access to a diverse range of services.
 Initially conceived as a "Random Quote Generator API" the project is expanding its vision to encompass a rich collection of data services.
 Upcoming releases include GIFs, Dummy or Mock APIs for testing, Jokes, and more.
 With a focus on affordability and simplicity, TheAPIProject stands as the go-to solution for developers seeking dynamic content.

+## Frontend Repository

+For the corresponding frontend, visit the [The API Project Frontend](https://github.com/HamidByte/The-API-Project-Frontend).

 ## API Documentation

 Explore the API documentation on [Postman](https://www.postman.com/hamidbyte/workspace/the-api-project/overview).